joedono/AB-Site-Redesign/_includes/information/registration_faq.md

-These are Frequently Asked Questions regarding our Registration process.
+These are Frequently Asked Questions regarding our Registration process and how to attend Anime Boston.
 Please review them and if your question still isn't answered, feel free to contact [Registration Customer](/coninfo/contact/52) Service or ask on [our forums](https://forums.animeboston.com/viewforum.php?f=2).

 ### Before you register: